cam1lle/pandas-challenge/README.md

 ## Observable Trends
 Provide a written description of at least two observable trends based on the analysis of the school district data.

-Note: This README file provides an overview of the project and the actions taken.
-For more specific details, please refer to the project files and the Jupyter Notebook included in the shared link.